Read summarized version with

 80% of organizations rely on cloud-based platforms to support remote and hybrid workforces.

-Distributed teams need asynchronous access to knowledge.
-The right tool makes location irrelevant.
+Distributed teams need knowledge they can reach on their own schedule.
+The right tool makes location beside the point.

 How to Choose the Right Tool